munn33b/gp7_visualization/README.md

 ### Introduction

-This project is related to a series of tutorials on How to simulate any industrial robotic arm using ROS.

-Please follow the tutorial video at this [link](https://www.youtube.com/watch?v=7pjogRqbmIk)
+This project contains description files for GP7 Robotic Arm, which is used for simulation of Autonomous Pick and Place Robotic Arm Project

 ### How to run